• Skip to primary navigation

 Thus you must check its freshness before using it in your recipes.

 How Long Does Baking Powder Last?
-Does Baking Powder Go Bad?
+Does it Go Bad?
+Save for Later!

-When figuring out how long you can use it, one must consider its best-by date.
+When figuring out how long you can use it, one must consider its best-by date - similar considerations apply for cocoa powder shelf-life guide.

 The usual shelf life of an unopened baking powder pack is 18 to 24 months before it reaches its best-by date.